 Add asset classes and properties that your organization comprises a critical asset, and click UPDATE DEFINITION.

-Quick Filters by Class and/or Type
+Quick Filtering by Class and/or Type

-Granular Filters by Properties
+Granular Filtering by Properties

-You can apply granular filters by selecting specific property values.
+After you have filtered on class and type, you can apply granular filters by selecting specific property values.

 To apply granular filters to your class and type filtered results:

 - Click **Filter ** in the top-right corner.

 - Find all the properties you want to filter on.